Chitak985/chitak-oc-projects/README.md

 - Install OpenOS on the disk.
 - Run `wget https://raw.githubusercontent.com/Chitak985/chitak-oc-projects/refs/heads/main/Cirix/v0_0_1/computerCirix.lua && computerCirix` (paste using middle click) and leave the computer.
 It is now the main Cirix computer and is important for making new Cirix subminds.
 - Get a creative mode robot (Creatix) and rename it to Cirix.
 Place the robot facing the computer's front (assembler is on the other side from the robot) and activate the robot.
+- Insert the redstone card into the robot's card slot and put a fully charged Vajra into its hand slot (slot with a wrench icon).
 - Run `wget https://raw.githubusercontent.com/Chitak985/chitak-oc-projects/refs/heads/main/Cirix/v0_0_1/main.lua && main` inside the robot.
 - Step away and watch how it eats your world to progress through tiers.
 ## Dev stuff